Medicare accountable care organization initiatives to improve how the

 care system and lowers costs.

-Virginia Collaborative Care was selected as one of nearly 150 renewing
+Accountable Care Coalition of Georgia was selected as one of nearly 150

-Medicare Shared Savings Program Accountable Care Organizations (ACOs),
+renewing Medicare Shared Savings Program Accountable Care Organizations

 coordinated care across the United States, the Centers for Medicare &